 - Diagnosis of high blood pressure, coronary artery disease, or some other conditions

 - Snoring that stops in a choking or gurgling sound

 These are common signs of sleep apnea.

 CPAP Sleep Apnea Treatment and Its Alternatives

-Oral appliance therapy is a more comfortable alternative to CPAP machines for obstructive sleep apnea, and is now recommended as a first line of sleep apnea treatment for mild to moderate sleep apnea.
-Just put the oral appliance in your mouth before going to sleep.
-It will reposition your jaw to help keep your airway open at night.
+Oral appliance therapy is a comfortable alternative for people who have tried and cannot tolerate CPAP machines for obstructive sleep apnea.
+Oral appliance therapy works at night while you sleep, repositioning your jaw to help keep your airway open.
 It can treat mild to moderate sleep apnea.

 For some people, lifestyle modifications, such as losing weight and reducing the amount of alcohol you consume in the evening, may be enough to control sleep apnea.